platformsh/platformsh-docs/docs/src/languages/php/xdebug.md

 ## Using PHPStorm

-The configuration for Xdebug will be slightly different for each IDE.
+The configuration for Xdebug is slightly different for each IDE.
 Platform.sh has no preference as to the IDE or editor you use, but we have provided configuration instructions for PHPStorm/IntelliJ due to its popularity in the PHP ecosystem.

 ### 1. Configure Xdebug